KoljaB/RealtimeSTT/docs/engines/kroko-onnx.md

 ## Install

 Kroko-ONNX is not installed by default.
-RealtimeSTT exposes a small builder
-helper:
+Install RealtimeSTT's builder helper, then build Kroko-ONNX for the active Python environment:

 ```bash
 python -m pip install "RealtimeSTT[kroko-builder]"